 What to look for if you need a professional property manager

-If you feel that you might need a professional property manager then it’s important to find the right company for you, so take some time to research the services they offer, find out how flexible they can be in their management plans and meet them in person, if possible – after all, they’ll be looking after your income investment.
+If you feel that you might need a professional property manager then it’s important to find the right company for you, so take some time to research the services they offer, and meet them in person, if possible – after all, they’ll be looking after your income investment.

 Make sure that the lettings agents you choose are members of the Scottish Letting Agent Register.
 It is a legal requirement that they are and you can identify this by their LARN number.